 Credit risk is the risk of financial loss to the Group if a customer or a counterparty to a financial instrument fails to meet its contractual obligations.
 In 2016 the Group restricted its policy in respect of credit risks related to customers.
-Prior to any major sales of products or services to new customers the Group seeks to either or a combination of the above, hence the Group's exposure to credit risk from trade and other receivables is considered insignificant.
+Prior to any major sales of products or services to new customers the Group seeks to receive prepayments,